 It is highly unlikely that you will ever find a star garnet for sale in a mall jewelry store.
 Because of their rarity, they are almost never placed in commercial jewelry and most jewelry buyers do not know they exist.
 Most of the star garnets found go into gem collections, mineral collections, and custom jewelry.

-Idaho is the most likely place for you to find a star garnet for sale in a jewelry store.
+Idaho is the most likely place for you to find a star garnet being offered for sale in jewelry.
 In 1967, the Idaho Legislature designated star garnet as the official state gemstone.
 This has given the gem a some local popularity and they can occasionally be found for sale at a lapidary show or a specialty jewelry stores.

 Opal has been found at many locations in Idaho, and mines there have produced it since the early 1900s.
 Most of the production has been from small mining operations and open cuts worked by two or three people.
-There have also been a number of fee mining locations where individuals can pay a fee, search for opal and keep any that they find.
+There have also been a few of fee mining locations where individuals can pay a fee, search for opal and keep any that they find.